Hecatron/grbd.github.io/content/posts/code/gtksharp.3.example1.md

-Title: GTKSharp - Part 3 - Basic Example with VS and Glade
+Title: GtkSharp - Part 3 - Basic Example with VS and Glade
-Summary: Using GTKSharp version 3 within Visual Studio under windows
+Summary: Using GtkSharp version 3 within Visual Studio under windows
 Date: 2016-06-25 19:36
-Tags: code, dotnet, gtksharp
+Tags: code, dotnet, GtkSharp

 ## Overview

 It's been a while since I posted my last blog entry so I decided to get a crack on with this one

 In this post I'm going to show how to get a basic GtkSharp application working using a glade xml file and some C#. <br>
-For the below examples the code is downloadable via a github link: <https://github.com/grbd/GBD.Blog.Examples>
+For the below examples the code is downloadable via a GitHub link: <https://github.com/grbd/GBD.Blog.Examples>

 ## GtkSharp BasicForm1 Example

 ### Setting up the Project

-First lets create a new C# Solution
+First let's create a new C# Solution

 ![NewSolution1]({filename}/static/code/gtksharp.3.example1/NewSolution1.png)

-Next lets create a new C# Windows Forms Project
+Next let's create a new C# Windows Forms Project

 ![NewProject1]({filename}/static/code/gtksharp.3.example1/NewProject1.png)

-We don't need Form1.cs since we're repurposing this project for GtkSharp, so lets remove Form1.cs
+We don't need Form1.cs since we're repurposing this project for GtkSharp, so let's remove Form1.cs

 ![RemoveFrom1cs]({filename}/static/code/gtksharp.3.example1/RemoveFrom1cs.png)

-Next right click on the project and select *Manage Nuget Packages*
+Next right click on the project and select *Manage NuGet Packages*

-Lets add the NuGet packages for GtkSharp and GtkSharp.Win32 (if using windows).
+Let's add the NuGet packages for GtkSharp and GtkSharp.Win32 (if using windows).
-Within NuGet the gtksharp package uses the gtk3 version of gtk.
+Within NuGet the GtkSharp package uses the gtk3 version of gtk.
 The GtkSharp.Win32 represents the non .net windows binaries we also need.
-If your using linux and already have gtk installed then the additional binaries shouldn't be needed.
+If your using Linux and already have gtk installed, then the additional binaries shouldn't be needed.

 ![NuGet1]({filename}/static/code/gtksharp.3.example1/NuGet1.png)

 Next we want to make sure the project is running as 32bit, the package GtkSharp.Win32 only contains 32bit binaries at the moment

   * Right click on the project
-  * Select **Properies** from the drop down menu
+  * Select **Properties** from the drop down menu
   * Select the **Build** tab on the left hand side
   * Make sure the **Platform Target** is set to **X86**